Rum and coke jello shot

 Black tea gel with apple.

-Make tea gel, cut into cubes, and serve on top of apple slices. ½ tea and ½ apple.
+Make tea gel, cut into cubes, and serve on apple slices. ½ tea and ½ apple.

-*Both recipes were created by Mark and posted as part of the discussion about gelatin on the Khymos website, 2007.
+*Mark created both recipes and posted them in 2007 as part of the discussion about gelatin on the Khymos website.

 How to flavor gelatin

-Another easy way to make flavored gelatin is to buy some pulp-free juice.
+Another easy way to make flavoured gelatin is to buy some pulp-free juice.

 16 oz juice